 The Old Man and His Wife / The Capable Wife

 Bernard Wrigley sang The Old Man and His Wife in 1974 on his Topic album Rough & Wrigley.
+He noted:

 Cilla Fisher and Artie Trezise sang this song as John Grumlie in 1979 on their Topic album Cilla and Artie.
 Their liner notes commented:

 Cilla's father used to sing this song in an amusing music hall style.
 Ray [Fisher] passed on the tune to us as she remembers it and the words are an adaption of the Aberdeenshire version.